 Both my older daughters and I suffer from Cold Sores on occasion.
-This year I decided to try using Essential Oils to help relieve the pain and cut the healing time.
+This year I decided to try using Essential Oils to help soothe the pain and cut the healing time.
 I was excited to see a change in my cold sore within a day of using Essential Oils.

 Melaleuca Essential Oil For Cold Sores

 Mix 1 tablespoon of Fractionated Coconut Oil with 5 drops of Melaleuca Essential Oil, dip a clean cotton swab in the mixture, and apply directly to the cold sore.